Ananthan3117/Movie-Search-Web-App/README.md

 - Open index.html using Live Server
 OR
 - Run `python -m http.server`
 - Open `http://localhost:8000` in your browser

 ---

+## Demo Login

+Use the following credentials to test the application:

+Email: Test@example.com
+Password: 5678

+---